Best Free AI Newsletters in 2026 (10 With No Paywall)

 - Quick links: Curated reads for when you want to go deeper on a specific topic

-The Neuron, co-founded by Pete Huang and Noah Edelman, grew from zero to over 500,000 subscribers in under two years and was later acquired.
+The Neuron, co-founded by Pete Huang and Noah Edelman, grew from zero to over 500,000 subscribers in under two years and was acquired by media publisher TechnologyAdvice in January 2025.
+It now reaches roughly 700,000 readers.
 What sets it apart is its casual, engaging storytelling — it makes complex AI developments accessible without dumbing them down.
 Readers from Salesforce, Microsoft, and other major tech companies subscribe regularly.

 - Tone: Conversational and witty — feels like learning from a knowledgeable friend